Joe Buck dreams of hustling women for fast cash. New York city has other ideas.

 What Joe Buck thinks women will pay for is sex – and he sees himself as the ultimate consumer product.

-After the death of his grandmother, workshy Joe takes off for New York to seek his fortune.
+After his grandmother dies, workshy Joe takes off for New York to seek his fortune.

 His burgeoning sexuality combined with juvenile naivety lead to humorous flights of fantastical thinking.
 He daydreams that rich women will fawn over and fall into bed with him:

 “There was no time for undressing.
 He took her immediately.
 The butler handed him a check, signed in a florid hand, on which the amount had been left blank for him to fill in as he chose.”

 But what makes Joe such an appealing character early on becomes a liability in the big city.
 He has no street smarts nor business sense, and is repeatedly made a fool of.

-Homeless, he squats in a condemned building with Ratso Rizzo, a guy who first scams him, then wants to pimp him out.
+Homeless, he squats in a condemned building with Ratso Rizzo, a guy who first scams him then pimps him out.